fbpx

 Marketing for ASIC means that materials should not state or imply that a product is suitable for particular types of customers, unless the promoter has assessed that product is suitable for that class.
 Actually, generalising is not the best idea in content marketing.

 It’s a wide world out there and it can be tempting to approach as many potential traders as possible.
-But… if you’re regulated under ASIC but not CySEC or the FCA then you should only be targeting the Australia region.
+If you’re regulated under ASIC, but not CySEC or the FCA then you should only be targeting the Australia region.
 Adverts actively promoting your services to Europe could land you in hot water.
 Watch your targeting on Facebook, Twitter, Insta and Linkedin to ensure you’re not including regions you’re not regulated under.
+And ASIC can and does monitor Google ads too.
+Essentially everything you write online can be assessed.

 ASIC Marketing – What Works?

-While marketing for ASIC might seem a little overwhelming at times, there’s a lot of really cool things you can do as an ASIC broker to keep your audience entertained and informed while ensuring your brand remains in the spotlight.
+While marketing for ASIC might seem a little overwhelming at times, there’s a lot of really cool things you can do as an ASIC broker to keep your audience entertained and informed.

 Become a go-to source of information for traders by posting market insights that might impact their overall decision making.
 Stick to the facts and give a breakdown of key statistics and currency pair comparisons.
 Always back up any stats with an official and reputable source.